 - 5. Confirm your glucose unit of measure and tap NEXT. - 6.
 Set your Target Glucose Range and tap NEXT.
 Work with your health care professional to determine your Target Glucose Range.
 Your Target Glucose Range is displayed on glucose graphs in the App and is used to calculate your Time In Range. - 7.
 Select how you count carbohydrates (in grams or portions) and tap NEXT.
 The carbohydrate unit will be used in any food notes you enter in the App. - 8.
+Select whether you want sound and vibration OR vibration only when you scan your Sensor.
+Tap NEXT. - 9.
 The App now displays useful information about the My Glucose screen.
 Tap NEXT to view information about the Glucose Trend Arrow.
-Tap NEXT again. - 9.
+Tap NEXT again. - 10.
 Apply a new Sensor and then tap NEXT.
 Go to Starting Your Sensor.